Identifying Implicit Bias in Healthcare: 5 Best Practices

 The first step to overcoming the negative effects of healthcare stereotypes is to educate your team on the different types of bias in healthcare and how they can impact the quality of care your organization is able to provide.
 Many facility leaders raise awareness of the issue by assigning healthcare professionals an “unconscious bias in healthcare” training module to complete during onboarding and in annual competency sessions.

-It’s important to remind staff that implicit biases aren’t feelings or reactions they can choose to control.
+It’s important to remind staff that implicit biases aren’t feelings or reactions they can easily choose to control.
 They’re present in everyone, even those highly motivated to address and correct health disparities.
 Instead of feeling guilt, blame, or denial, focusing on improving reactions to these impulses is how we can truly make a difference.

 2. Address Microaggressions and Unfair Assumptions